 Patricia the mom with her twins Pender & Island

 Patricia is a rescued dairy goat who has lost many of her previous babies.
-We rescued her two twin boys, Pender & Island, who were destined to be slaughtered for meat.
+We rescued her two twin boys, Pender & Island, who were destined to be slaughtered for meat, but are now living happily with their mom at our sanctuary.

 These 4 young lambs were rescued a day before they were being sent for slaughter.